Language models show human-like content effects on reasoning tasks: Discussion

-\paragr{Neural mechanisms of human reasoning.} Deep learning models are increasingly used as models of neural processing in biological systems \citep[e.g.][]{yamins2014performance,yamins2016using}, as they often develop similar patterns of representation.
+\paragraph{Neural mechanisms of human reasoning.} Deep learning models are increasingly used as models of neural processing in biological systems \citep[e.g.][]{yamins2014performance,yamins2016using}, as they often develop similar patterns of representation.
 These findings have led to proposals that deep learning models capture \emph{mechanistic} details of neural processing at an appropriate level of description \citep{cao2021explanatory,cao2021explanatoryb}, despite the fact that aspects of their information processing clearly differ from biological systems.
 More recently, large language models have been similarly shown to accurately predict neural representations in the human language system --- large language models ``predict nearly 100\% of the explainable variance in neural responses to sentences'' (\citealp{schrimpf2021neural}; see also \citealp{kumar2022reconstructing, goldstein2022shared}).
-Language models also predict low-level behavioral phenomena; e.g. surprisal predicts reading time \citep{wilcox2020predictive}.
+Language models also predict low-level behavioral phenomena; e.g. surprisal predicts reading time \citep{goodkind2018predictive,wilcox2020predictive}.
 In the context of these works, our observation of behavioral similarities in reasoning patterns between humans and language models raise important questions about possible similarities of the underlying reasoning processes between humans and language models, and the extent of overlap between neural mechanisms for language and reasoning in humans.
+This is particularly exciting because neural models for these phenomena in humans are currently lacking or incomplete.
+Indeed, even prior high-level explanations of these phenomena have often focused on only a single task, such as explaining \emph{only} the Wason task content effects with appeals to evolved social-reasoning mechanisms \citep{cosmides1989logic}.
+Our results suggest that there could be a more general explanation.